 - A Positive Attitude

-Are you living with HIV (HIV+)?
+Are you living with HIV?
 If so, treatment with HIV drugs can improve your quality of life and help you stay healthier longer.
 But starting treatment is a big decision.
-In order to get the most benefit from HIV drugs, they must be used just the way they are prescribed.
+To get the most benefit from HIV drugs, they must be used just the way they are prescribed.
 Taking your treatment correctly is as important as which drugs you and your health care provider choose.
-So before you get started, it is important to be prepared and commit to taking your HIV drugs the right way, every day for your own health.
+So, before you get started, it is important to be prepared and commit to taking your HIV drugs the right way, every day, for your own health.
 This takes a combination of the right health care provider, enough knowledge about HIV, and a positive attitude.

 Click above to view or download this fact sheet as a PDF slide presentation

-The results of a recent study (the START trial) have definitively shown that people living with HIV who start treatment earlier, while their CD4 counts are still high, have a much lower risk of illness and death.
-This includes people living with HIV who may have no outward signs of ill health.
-The study showed that taking HIV drugs earlier reduced the likelihood of developing not only AIDS-related illnesses, but also non-AIDS related illnesses.
+The results of a study called the START trial have shown once and for all that people living with HIV who start treatment earlier, while their CD4 counts are still high, have a much lower risk of illness and death.
+This includes people living with HIV who feel well.
+The study showed that taking HIV drugs earlier reduced the likelihood of developing both AIDS-related and non-AIDS related illnesses.
 These results led scientific experts and policy makers to come together in July 2015 and issue a consensus statement declaring that all people living with HIV should have access to HIV treatment as soon as they are diagnosed.
 This statement was supported by agencies such as the International AIDS Society, the US President's Emergency Plan for AIDS Relief (PEPFAR), and UNAIDS, among others.

 Benefits of Starting Early: